-Proposals to develop all or part of Welborne must be accompanied by a full Transport Framework and Transport Assessment for the site as a whole which should demonstrate how the following measures will be achieved;
+Proposals to develop all or part of Welborne must be accompanied by a full Transport Framework and Transport Assessment for the site as a whole which should demonstrate how the following measures will be achieved:

-- i.
-The delivery of high quality sustainable public transport system, including the extension of the existing Bus Rapid Transit network to serve the new community; - ii.
+- The delivery of high quality sustainable public transport system, including the extension of the existing Bus Rapid Transit network to serve the new community; - ii.
 Implementation of Travel planning to reduce the reliance on the private car; - iii.
-Delivery of access via the A32 and an improved junction 10 of the M27; - iv.
-The rate of development will be linked to the funding and provision of necessary transport infrastructure; - v.
-The incorporation of transport interventions to mitigate traffic impacts on the local and strategic road network and to mitigate any environmental impacts.
+Achieves a development which is southwards-facing in transport terms through the masterplan layout and delivery of access via the A32 and an improved junction 10 of the M27; - The rate of development will be linked to the funding and provision of necessary transport infrastructure; - The incorporation of transport interventions to mitigate traffic impacts on the local and strategic road network and to mitigate any environmental impacts.